mplatov/ruby-websocket-client/README.md

 * org.ietf.websocket.test-produce (produce messages of random size and fragmentation)

-All tests in the /spec folder could run against ws.websocketstest.com:80 websocket endpoint.
+Check out the contents of the /spec folder for usage examples.

 # License